Security and Authentication

 How do you protect my data in transit?

 All connections are secured by HTTPS (TLS v1.3).
-On top of this, Expect-CT (Certificate Transparency) is used to protect against man-in-the-middle attacks.
+On top of this, Expect-CT (Certificate Transparency) protects against man-in-the-middle attacks.

 Which firewall does CINNOX adopt?

-CINNOX has adopted all standards of firewall.
-To ensure calls are working normally, customers need to allow UDP 10000-50000 (DTLS-SRTP) and HTTPS (443/TCP).
-CINNOX also provides an easy way to integrate with corporate firewalls through TURN protocol.
+CINNOX has adopted all standards firewall.
+Customers must allow UDP 10000-50000 (DTLS-SRTP) and HTTPS (443/TCP) to ensure calls work normally.
+CINNOX also provides an easy way to integrate with corporate firewalls through the TURN protocol.

 How can I report a security incident?
 Do you have any official flow and process?